Wallingford Historic Homes Fair

 Susan Boyle, AIA, Principal, BOLA Architecture + Planning

 Presented on the landmarking process, what it means for property owners, and financial incentive programs.
 A Q&A session will followed their presentations.
+Click HERE to watch a video of this session.

 How-To Researching Your Home’s History, 10:30-11 / 11 to 11:30 / 1:30 to 2 / 2 to 2:30